solomai/ESP32-AM2301-DHT21/README.md

 ## Dependencies

 - ESP-IDF (Espressif IoT Development Framework)
+  This project is compatible (tested) with ESP-IDF versions 4.4.8 and 5.2.2.
-- GPIO Driver and FreeRTOS Libraries
+- FreeRTOS Libraries
+  Necessary for multitasking and real-time operations within the ESP32 environment.

 ## License